Manage data in DockerEstimated reading time: 9 minutes

-- The data doesn’t persist when that container is no longer running, and it can be difficult to get the data out of the container if another process needs it.
+- The data doesn’t persist when that container no longer exists, and it can be difficult to get the data out of the container if another process needs it.

 - A container’s writable layer is tightly coupled to the host machine where the container is running.
 You can’t easily move the data somewhere else.